Native Tongue (Hiaasen novel): Synopsis

-Joe Winder, a former investigative reporter, now works for the public relations department of the Amazing Kingdom of Thrills, a theme park located on North Key Largo, Florida.
+Joe Winder, a former investigative reporter, now works in the public relations department for the Amazing Kingdom of Thrills, a theme park located on North Key Largo, Florida.
 Joe's dulled investigative instincts are roused by the theft of two endangered "Blue Tongued Mango Voles" from the park's rare animal pavilion.
-Winder's boss, Charles Chelsea, discourages him from looking into the theft, but Joe secretly questions Dr. Will Koocher, the young biologist hired to supervise the captive breeding of the voles.
+His boss, Charles Chelsea, discourages him from looking into the theft, but Joe secretly questions Dr. Will Koocher, the young biologist hired to supervise the captive breeding of the voles.

-The Amazing Kingdom's founder and owner is Francis X. Kingsbury, f.k.a.
+The Amazing Kingdom's founder and owner is Francis X. Kingsbury, a.k.a.
 Frankie King, a convicted racketeer who relocated to Florida under the Witness Protection Program after testifying against several mid-level members of John Gotti's crime family.
 Having discovered a previously unknown talent for selling real estate, Frankie has become very wealthy after building the Kingdom.
-His next project is to build Falcon Trace, an enormous golf course and vacation resort near the park, blatantly ignoring the proximity of a federal wildlife preserve.
+His next project is to build Falcon Trace, an enormous vacation resort near the park, blatantly ignoring the proximity of a federal wildlife preserve.

 The theft of the voles was commissioned by Molly McNamara, the elderly founder of a small environmentalist group called the Mothers of Wilderness.
-Unfortunately, the two burglars she hired, Bud Schwartz and Danny Pogue, carelessly kill both voles during the getaway.
-Furious, Molly gives both of the burglars non-fatal gunshot wounds and forcibly recruits them into the group.
-Meanwhile, Joe, who opposes Falcon Trace, keeps investigating the theft of the voles.
-The day after Will disappears, the Kingdom's trained orca suddenly dies.
-During the autopsy, Will's dead body is found lodged in the whale's throat.
+Unfortunately the two burglars she hired, Bud Schwartz and Danny Pogue, carelessly kill both voles during the getaway.
+Furious, Molly gives both burglars non-fatal gunshot wounds and forcibly recruits them into the group.
+Meanwhile Joe, who opposes Falcon Trace, keeps investigating the theft.
+The Kingdom's trained orca suddenly dies, and Will's dead body is found lodged in its throat during the autopsy.
 Joe refuses to let go of his suspicions of foul play, and the Kingdom's security chief, Pedro Luz, catches him searching Will's office for clues.

 Charlie decides to fire Joe, but not before Joe reveals he's uncovered the motive for Will's murder: a bottle of blue food coloring hidden in the vole lab, meaning Will had discovered that the "endangered" voles were fake and was silenced before he could expose the hoax.
 Meanwhile, Molly sends Bud and Danny to burglarize Frankie's office at the Kingdom, looking for proof of illegal activities connected with Falcon Trace.
-Among Frankie's private files, Bud finds news clippings and correspondence showing his true identity as a former mafioso.
+Among Frankie's private files, Bud finds news clippings and correspondence showing his true identity as a former mobster.